Bamburgh: St Aidan's Church

 The property has been Grade I listed since December 1969.
 The listing summary includes this description:"Parish church.
 C12, C13 and C14.
 Restored 1830 and later C19.
 Squared stone and ashlar; chancel and north transept have stone slate roofs; other roofs not visible.
 West tower, nave, aisles, transepts and chancel".

-Note that after the Dissolution of the Monasteries in the mid 1500s, the monks were forced to leave and St Aidan's became the parish church for the village.
-Over the subsequent centuries major repairs and restorations have been completed.
+After the dissolution of the monasteries in the mid-1500s, the monks were forced to leave and St Aidan's became the parish church for the village.
+Over the subsequent centuries there were major repairs and restorations.

 The church's crypt holds the remains of 110 individuals who died in the 7th and 8th centuries; they had initially been buried in the castle's Bowl Hole graveyard.
 The remains were found during a project between 1998 and 2007.
-Finally, in 2016, they were moved into the crypt.
+In 2016, they were moved into the crypt.
 Since November 2019, the crypt can be viewed by visitors through a small gate.